 Polonnaruwa is an ancient royal city in the east of Sri Lanka.
 From this city, several kings ruled the country 800 years ago.
 Polonnaruwa was the commercial and religious center.
 The ancient temples and ruins that you can still find here today give a nice picture of what this royal city must have looked like

 Horton Plains is a beautiful region in southern Sri Lanka near Nuwara Eliya.
-Horton Plains is located in the vicinity of the third and third highest mountains of Sri Lanka (Kirigalpotta and Totapola) and is located on a wavy plateau at an altitude of around 2,000 meters (6500 feet).
+Horton Plains is located in the vicinity of the third-highest mountains of Sri Lanka (Kirigalpotta and Totapola) and is located on a wavy plateau at an altitude of around 2,000 meters (6500 feet).
 What are the Horton Plains?
+The Horton Plains

 Ella is the most popular hill station in Sri Lanka.
 It is the ideal place to take a moment from your busy travel schedule and plan a few relaxation days.
 That’s possible in Ella with a few of the best hotels in the country and spectacular views.
 The nature around Ella is wonderfully beautiful!

 If you have any Dutch roots or just looking for a unique city to visit you should not miss Galle.
 It has been in the hands of the Dutch for a long time, giving the city a Dutch atmosphere.
 Although the suburbs have not changed much, the atmosphere changes as soon as you enter the